-A communication plan depends so intrinsically on the problem and its administrative setting that there is little guidance of a general sort that can be given beyond urging that it get careful attention and adequate effort.
-However, I can stress the importance of having the analysts preserve a balanced, objective posture throughout.
+A communication plan depends so intrinsically on the problem and itsadministrative setting that there is little guidance of a general sort that can be given beyond urging that it get careful attention and adequate effort.

+However, it is important that the analysts preserve a balanced, objective posture throughout.
 They must appreciate and accept, not only the analysis findings and their implications, but also the concerns of the many persons potentially affected by the new course of action and the additional matters that they must consider.